eclipse/kapua/docs/kuraKapuaDocs.md

 Example publisher should automatically start sending data to [Kapua](http://localhost:8080/), which can be verified in kura.log file or in Kapua itself (kura.log file is in on Raspberry Pi in /var/log folder).

-If everything done correctly data should be transmitted to Kapua and accumulated in **data/metrics**.
+If everything is done correctly data should be transmitted to Kapua and accumulated in **data/metrics**.